 Let’s face it: we’re all glued to our phones.
-Lockdowns across the globe have seen 70% of us spending more time on our smartphones, while 45% of us have increased our social media intake.
+‘Stay at home’ across the globe has seen 70% of us spending more time on our smartphones, while 45% of us have increased our social media intake.
 And we’re not just using social networks to keep in touch with our loved ones.
-We’re also spending more time engaging with the brands we follow online.
+We’re also spending more time engaging with brands online.

-So, while some retailers are struggling to connect with customers, TOMS is discovering what their customers need — and using this knowledge to engage them better.
+So, while some retailers are struggling to connect with customers, TOMS is discovering what its customers need and using this knowledge to engage them better.
 Here’s how.

 To solve these challenges, they used Social Studio to tune into the needs and wishes of their 4 million Facebook, 2 million Twitter, and 950,000 Instagram followers.
-Their socially conscious customers, it turned out, weren’t as interested in buying shoes right now.
-They were interested in finding solutions for people in need, supporting frontline workers, and promoting public health measures.
+TOMS’ socially conscious customers, it turned out, weren’t as interested in buying shoes at that moment.
+They were interested in finding solutions for people in need, supporting frontline workers and promoting public health measures.

 Before COVID-19, the TOMS team would use Social Studio to roll out initiatives like Instagram challenges that encouraged followers to share photos of their bare feet on the platform.
 For every picture shared, TOMS would donate a pair of shoes to a child in need.

-As the crisis unfolds, the team still uses up-to-date insights from Social Studio to make sure they stay connected with their customers and understand their questions and conversations.
-Over the last few months, TOMS’s social media team has shared information on the giving partners supported by the COVID-19 Global Giving Fund, including International Medical Corps and Americares.
-It’s offered tips for dealing with anxiety from the nonprofit Crisis Text Line.
-And it’s kept its community engaged by sharing photos of customers wearing TOMS shoes as they shelter in place, and asking followers to share helpful links within their own circles.
+As the crisis unfolds, the team still uses up-to-date insights from Social Studio to make sure they stay connected with customers, and understand their questions and conversations.
+Over the past few months, TOMS’ social media team has shared information on the giving partners supported by the COVID-19 Global Giving Fund.
+It’s offered tips for dealing with anxiety and it’s kept its community connected by sharing photos of customers staying at home (in TOMS shoes!).

 All the while, TOMS has ensured this connection goes both ways.
-The retailer knows that 40% of all consumers expect brands to respond within the first hour of their reaching out on social media.
-Because Social Studio uses machine learning to prioritize comments and questions from customers on social, and route them to the right team for actioning, TOMS has been able to maintain personalized, real-time connections throughout the crisis.
+The retailer knows that 40% of customers won’t do business with a company if they can’t use their preferred channels.
+Because Social Studio uses machine learning to prioritise comments and questions from customers on social, and route them to the right team for actioning, TOMS has been able to maintain personalised, real-time connections.